MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 where $A$ is the amplitude of the Gaussian, $\lambda_0$ is the central wavelength, $\sigma$ is the standard deviation and $\gamma$ is the asymmetry parameter; large positive $\gamma$ in this case leading to a more redward-skewed line.
 The flux of this line is calculated in the same way as a normal Gaussian function:

 We subtract the background from this flux measured in two representative windows of \bkgwindow\,\AA\ (53 MUSE spectral pixels) around the emission line.
 We subtract the median pixel flux in these two windows multiplied by the number of pixels underneath the \lya line.
 The final \lya flux is \finalflux.
 This is completely consistent with the value from the public MXDF catalog \citep{bacon2022musedatareleaseII}.
 As there is no continuum detected in the MUSE data, we then calculate the \lya EW by taking the ratio of the \lya flux to the flux in the filter that sees the $1216\,\mathrm{\AA}$ emission, F606W, having first subtracted the \lya flux from this filter.
-The result is an observed \lya EW of \finalEWobs\ which gives a rest frame EW of \finalEW.
+The result is an observed \lya EW of \finalEWobs, which gives a rest frame EW of \finalEW.

-We compare this \lya EW with literature results in Fig.~\ref{fig:Lya_EW}, where we shade in red the full region that \objname could occupy in terms of \fesc, and $\pm1\sigma$ in terms of \lya EW.
-This region is outside the range of results from low-redshift \citep{FLury2022LzLCS_results}, although there is signficant scatter (grey points).
+We compare this \lya EW with literature results in Fig.~\ref{fig:Lya_EW}, where we shade in red the full region that \objname could occupy in terms of \fesc and $\pm1\sigma$ in terms of \lya EW.
+This region is outside the range of results from low-redshift \citep{FLury2022LzLCS_results}, although there is significant scatter (grey points).
 However, this region is also in significant disagreement with the relation at high-redshift established by \cite{Pahl2021LyCfesc_z3}.
-However, it is expected that at very high \fesc, the \lya EW would not be a good tracer.
-This stems from the necessary reduction in nebular emission when a high fraction of ionizing photons escape the galaxy, rather than powering the nebular emission from the ISM.
+That said, the \lya EW is not expected to be a good tracer at very high \fesc.
+This stems from the necessary reduction in nebular emission when a high fraction of ionizing photons escape the galaxy rather than powering the nebular emission from the ISM.